jsolve/jsolve.github.io/_posts/2015-05-18-collection-restrictions-part-1.markdown

 title:  "Sweetener - Collection Restrictions - Part I"
 date:   2015-05-18 19:59:12
 categories: java
-tags: java, sweetener, restrictions, collection, criteria
+tags: java, sweetener, restrictions, collections, criteria
 author: Łukasz Stypka
 ---
 Search through the collection has always been a problem for developers and simple search enforced on the programmer writing many lines of code (Countless foreach, if-else constructions).
 Fortunately, class `Collections` solves this problem.
 The integral part of this class is `Criteria` and `Restriction` mechanism, which allows for complex query conditions.
 The restrictions can be joined in chain by *add* method.
 Example criteria is shown below: